brandon3sican/denr_travel_order/README.md

-# DENR Travel Order System
+# DENR Travel Order Information System (DENR-TOIS)

-A web-based Travel Order Management System for the Department of Environment and Natural Resources (DENR) built with Laravel and Tailwind CSS.
+A comprehensive Travel Order Management System for the Department of Environment and Natural Resources (DENR) built with Laravel 10 and Tailwind CSS 3.
+This system streamlines the process of creating, managing, and tracking travel orders within the organization.

-## Features
+## ✨ Features

-- User authentication and role-based access control
+- **Modern Dashboard** - Overview of travel orders with key statistics
+- **Travel Order Management**
+  - Create new travel orders with detailed information
-- Create and manage travel orders
+  - View and track existing travel orders
-- Multi-level approval workflow
+  - Filter and search functionality
-- Email notifications
+- **User Management**
+  - Manage user accounts and permissions
+  - Role-based access control
+  - User activity tracking
-- Responsive design for all devices
+- **Responsive Design** - Fully responsive interface for desktop and mobile devices
-- Dashboard with travel order statistics
+- **Real-time Updates** - Dynamic UI with real-time status changes
+- **Intuitive UI/UX** - Clean and user-friendly interface built with Tailwind CSS

 ## Prerequisites